 How Have Estimates Been Moving Since Then?

-At this time, Imperial Oil has a strong Growth Score of A, a grade with the same score on the momentum front.
-Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+Currently, Imperial Oil has a subpar Growth Score of D, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.